ttosi/nodejs-geocodio/README.md

     // fields: ''         // Defaults to none - a comma separated list of fields });
 ```
-See https://www.geocod.io/docs/#fields for more information on available files.
+See https://www.geocod.io/docs/#fields for more information on available fields.

 ### Examples
 ##### Forward Geocoding